Analyze Statistics on Energy Use in Tucson, Arizona MSA

 How do we compare?

 In 2023, the state of Arizona posted an average electricity price of 14.0 cents per kilowatt-hour (kWh).
-Arizona had the sixth-highest average electricity price among western states.
-California’s average electricity price at 29.5 cents per kilowatt-hour was substantially higher than the western states and the nation.
-The U.S. average at 16.0 cents per kilowatt-hour was greater than all the western states, except for Nevada and California.
+Arizona had the sixth-highest average electricity price among Western states.
+California’s average electricity price at 29.5 cents per kilowatt-hour was substantially higher than the Western states and the nation.
+The U.S. average at 16.0 cents per kilowatt-hour was greater than all the Western states, except for Nevada and California.
 Electricity prices in the Northwest were among the lowest, with Washington leading the way at 11.0 cents per kWh.

 In 2023, there was a significant variation in the average electricity price among utility companies located in Arizona with prices ranging from 8.5 cents per kWh to 18.6.